 If you plan to configure resource hierarchies for switchable IP addresses, you must do the following on each server in the cluster:

 - Verify that the computer name is correct and will not be changed.

 - Verify that the switchable IP addresses are unique on the network.

 Note: If using teaming software or if network cards are changed after creating a switchable IP resource, the switchable IP resource should be deleted and recreated as the associated index number for the card can change.

 Switchable IP Addresses, DNS and LifeKeeper GUI Considerations

-Special network considerations must be made when a “virtual” IP address is used on the server’s main NIC .
+Special network considerations must be made when a “virtual” IP address is used on the server’s main NIC and DNS registration is enabled on the NIC.
 When a “virtual” IP address is created by SIOS Protection Suite on a registered NIC, DNS will add this additional IP address for the server and start using it for host name resolution on the network.
 However, SIOS Protection Suite protected “virtual” IP addresses are switchable across cluster nodes.
 Therefore, precautions must be taken to prevent the LifeKeeper GUI from also using DNS registered “virtual” IP addresses to get updates from local and remote cluster nodes.